 The Australian Fisheries Management Authority (AFMA) uses a risk based compliance strategy in the SBT purse seine and longline fisheries.
-This includes targeted compliance operations to check fishing vessels at sea, and at landing ports; a comprehensive audit trail from the time SBT are caught to the time they are exported, including random audits of fishing companies and export establishments; and then an annual review of compliance risks leading to refined strategies for the following season.
+This includes targeted compliance operations to check fishing vessels at sea, and at landing ports; a comprehensive audit trail from the time SBT are caught to the time they are exported, including random audits of fishing companies and export establishments; and then an annual review of compliance risks leading to refined strategies for the following fishing season.

 Australia has continued to use a combination of area restrictions, minimum quota holdings, fishery observers, and mandatory Vessel Monitoring Systems (VMS) to reduce the incidental catch and mortality of SBT caught in the domestic longline fishery.
-A SBT habitat model incorporating archival tag and observer data with sea surface and sub-surface temperatures, is used to predict likely areas of high SBT abundance and hence the location of restricted access zones.
+A SBT habitat model incorporating archival tag and observer data with sea surface and sub-surface temperatures is used to predict likely areas of high SBT abundance in the longline fishery, and hence the location of restricted access zones.
 In the Eastern Tuna and Billfish Fishery (ETBF), areas with a high probability of SBT interactions have been determined and are referred to as the Core Zone and Buffer Zone.
 For the 2004-05 season, access to the Core Zone during the months of May to October was subject to 100% observer coverage, and mandatory minimum quota requirements.
 Access to the Buffer Zone was subject to 25% observer coverage, and mandatory minimum quota requirements.
-These requirements were modified for the 2005-06 season so that the level of observer coverage depended on the amount of quota carried, as per Table 2.
+These requirements were modified for the 2005-06 season so that the level of observer coverage depended on the amount of quota carried.
+Requirements applicable to 2007 longline catches of SBT are given in Table 2.